garrandall/popular-music-data/tracks/set-you-free-3oh-3.md

 And you were free

-Who-ooh-ooh-ooh are you anyways?
+Who-oh-oh-oh are you anyways?
 I can't count how many days you weren't here.
 The walls were closing in on me (closing in)
 But I don't live in there no more (no more)

-Who-ooh-ooh-ooh are you anyways?
+Who-oh-oh-oh are you anyways?
 I can't count how many days you weren't here.
 The walls were closing in on me (closing in)
 But I don't live in there no more (no more)

 Whoa, Whoa, Whoa, Whoa